fido-device-onboard/pri-fidoiot/README.md

 The server also includes an SQL database that runs on port 8049.
 The database console UI will be available at http://localhost:8039/console.

-Extended ownership vouchers can be obtained from the following uri:
+Extended ownership vouchers can be obtained from the following url:

 http://localhost:8039/api/v1/vouchers/<serial_no>
 ***NOTE***: Default serial number is '0'.
 To get the serial_no corresponding to the GUID, look up the `SERIAL_NO` field of MT_DEVICES table in the DI database.